 you can achieve a simply bold domino just by stamping.
 Plus, it is not totally necessary to do a sealing step with this method, especially for non jewelry items like

-are "double six" size and can be found at your local Toys R Us, Target, K-Mart or Walmart stores, or individually on the
+"double six" size and can be found at your local Toys R Us, Target, K-Mart or Walmart stores, or individually on the domino

-have found that the most common, and least expensive, is the "double six" sets which usually measure 1" x 2" and typically
+found that the most common, and least expensive, is the "double six" sets which usually measure 1" x 2" and typically come in

 |2) Stamp your main image with a darker ink over your colored